pavelkondratyukrepo/WindowsAppKiosk/source/RemoteDesktopClient/IMPLEMENTATION.md

       .\Set-RemoteDesktopClientKioskSettings.ps1 -AutoLogon -SystemDisconnectAction 'ResetClient' -UserDisconnectSignOutAction 'ResetClient' -IdleTimeoutAction 'ResetClient' -IdleTimeout 900
       ```

-    ### Scenario 3 Options

-    For this scenario, you do **not** want to specify a Trigger, any Trigger Actions, or AutoLogon.
-Instead you would need to configure the system to autologon an Entra ID user using the [AutoLogon SysInternals utility](https://learn.microsoft.com/en-us/sysinternals/downloads/autologon).
-In addition, you would want to assign only one Remote Application group with a single application to the Entra ID user and ensure that the session hosts in the pool hosting this application do not timeout the user session via the MachineInactivityLimit setting.
-The custom Launch-AVDClient.ps1 script would automatically launch this single remote application at logon.

-    ``` powershell
-    .\Set-RemoteDesktopClientKioskSettings.ps1
-    ```

     ### Other Parameters

     - Replace the Windows default shell with the Remote Desktop client.